startrekthefleet/fleet-workspace-image/README.md

 ## Introduction

-This repo provides an Immutable-Infrastructure-as-Code (IIaC) workspace for Star Trek: The Fleet (costuming fan group) based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
+This repo provides an Immutable-Infrastructure-as-Code (IIaC) workspace for Star Trek: The Fleet (costuming fan group) based on the [Ansible based template for KASM Ubuntu Jammy Images](https://hub.docker.com/r/kasmweb/core-ubuntu-jammy) template provided by @j-simmons-phd.
 The workspace is configured with the following software:

 - [Artemis Spaceship Bridge Simulator (Demo version)](https://www.artemisspaceshipbridge.com)
 - Node JS Tools